There are now 3 possible online modes for units:

 - This unit uses a series of seminars to encourage students to place a variety of psychological practices and phenomena into their theoretical, historical and social contexts.
 The seminars provide guidance on the broad issues that underpin psychological thinking and practice in the twenty-first century.

 - Students are able to (1) evaluate a variety of theoretical and empirical approaches to some of the major issues relating to modern psychology; (2) apply these approaches within the broad context of modern psychology; and (3) evaluate these approaches within the broad context of modern psychology.

-- Indicative assessments in this unit are as follows: (1) assignment; (2) participation; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) assignment; (2) participation; and (3) final assessment.
 Further information is available in the unit outline.